PANCHO7532/alienswarm-sdk/README.md

 - Do File -> Save All and it will prompt you to save your solution somewhere, e.g. `src/mymod.sln`
 - Happy programming!

+### Newer Systems
-If you're compiling on newer systems like Visual Studio 2019 or 2022, the process for generating a .sln are more or less the same, the only difference is that you do not need to use or upgrade the .vcproj files, use the .vcxproj files instead.
+If you're compiling on newer systems like Visual Studio 2019 or 2022, the process for generating an project file are more or less the same, the only difference is that you do not need to use or upgrade the .vcproj files, use the provided .vcxproj files (if any) instead.

 ## Windows (CMake)
 Coming soon...